 Internationally, the design and regulatory community has embraced the need for a code that emphasizes performance requirements rather than prescriptive requirements.
 This need is not unique to the international community.
-As such, the International Code Council Performance Code® for Buildings and Facilities (ICCPC®), in this 2018 edition, is designed to meet this need through model code regulations that safeguard the public health and safety in all communities, large and small.
+As such, the International Code Council Performance Code® for Buildings and Facilities (ICCPC®), in this 2021 edition, is designed to meet this need through model code regulations that safeguard the public health and safety in all communities, large and small.

-The International Code Council Performance Code® for Buildings and Facilities clearly defines the objectives for achieving the intended levels of occupant safety, property protection and community welfare.
+The ICCPC clearly defines the objectives for achieving the intended levels of occupant safety, property protection and community welfare.
 The code provides a framework to achieve the defined objectives in terms of tolerable levels of damage and magnitudes of design events, such as fire and natural hazards.

-The concepts covered by this code are not intended to be any different in scope than those covered by the 2018 edition of the International Codes® (I-Codes®) published by the International Code Council® (ICC®).
-However, this code is distinctly different from the other International Codes, which, in many cases, direct the user to a single solution to address a safety concern for a building or facility.
+The concepts covered by this code are not intended to be any different in scope than those covered by the 2021 edition of the International Codes® (I-Codes®) published by the International Code Council® (ICC®).
+However, this code is distinctly different from the other I-Codes, which, in many cases, direct the user to a single solution to address a safety concern for a building or facility.
 The ICCPC allows the user to achieve various solutions, systematically.
-It should be noted that the family of International Codes, including the International Building Code®, International Energy Conservation Code®, International Existing Building Code®, International Fire Code®, International Fuel Gas Code®, International Green Construction Code®, International Mechanical Code®, International Property Maintenace Code®, International Residential Code®, International Swimming Pool and Spa Code®, International Wildland-Urban Interface Code® and International Zoning Code®, is considered to provide an acceptable solution that will comply with the ICCPC.
+It should be noted that the family of I-Codes, including the International Building Code® (IBC®), International Energy Conservation Code® (IECC®), International Existing Building Code® (IEBC®), International Fire Code® (IFC®), International Fuel Gas Code® (IFGC®), International Green Construction Code® (IgCC®), International Mechanical Code® (IMC®), International Plumbing Code® (IPC®), International Private Sewage Disposal Code® (IPSDC®), International Property Maintenance Code® (IPMC®), International Residential Code® (IRC®), International Swimming Pool and Spa Code® (ISPSC®), International Wildland-Urban Interface Code® (IWUIC®) and International Zoning Code® (IZC®), is considered to provide an acceptable solution that will comply with the ICCPC.
 Conversely, this code provides a procedure to address design and review issues associated with the alternative materials and methods sections of the codes cited above.